bergercookie/asm-lsp/README.md

 ## Goal

-Provide hovering and autocompletion for assembly files written in the GAS/NASM or GO assembly flavors.
+Provide hovering, autocompletion, and signature help for assembly files written in the GAS/NASM or GO assembly flavors.
 It supports assembly files for the x86 or x86_64 instruction sets.